nais/doc/docs/observability/grafana.md

 !!! note

-    Maske sure you spell the `Authorization` header name correctly and that the value needs to be `Bearer` with a capital B and then replace `<service-account-token>` with the actual service account token value otherwise Grafana will reload constantly0.
+    Maske sure you spell the `Authorization` header name correctly and that the value `Bearer` starts with a capital B followed by the token.
+Replace `<service-account-token>` with your service account token value.
+If done incorrectly Grafana will reload constantly.

 To add the service account credentials to the header of your requests, you can use the [Modify Header Value](https://mybrowseraddon.com/modify-header-value.html) browser extension available for Chrome and Firefox.